aef/namespace_helper/README.md

 Additional facts:

 * Written purely in Ruby.
-* Intended to be used with Ruby 1.9.2 or compatible.
+* Intended to be used with Ruby 1.8.7 or higher.
 * Extends core classes.
 This can be disabled through bare mode.

 Synopsis